Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Results

-Since the definition of the target state in Eq. \eqref{eq:target state def} allows for all t-CTOs implementable with a $d_\G$ dimensional bath,\footnote{This is by construction, cf. Eq. \eqref{eq:target state def} and definitions of CTO and t-CTO in Sec. \ref{sec:CTO def}.} Theorem \ref{thm:noemb physical t CTO} provides sufficient conditions (up to a small error) for \emph{all} t-CTOs which are implementable via such baths.
+Since the definition of the target state in Eq. \eqref{eq:target state def} allows one to reach all t-CTOs which are implementable with a $d_\G$ dimensional bath,\footnote{This is by construction, c.f.
+Eq. \eqref{eq:target state def} and definitions of CTO and t-CTO in Sec. \ref{sec:CTO def}.} Theorem \ref{thm:noemb physical t CTO} provides sufficient conditions for the implementation of \emph{all} t-CTOs which are implementable via such baths.
 As long as the set of CTOs with finite bath size is a dense subset of the set of all CTOs, Theorem \ref{thm:noemb physical t CTO} provides sufficient conditions for implementing a dense subset of CTOs.
+While the TO in Eq. \eqref{eq:sigma is valid TO} for $t\in[0,t_1]$ is ``trivial'' in the sense that it does not involve interactions between the subsystems nor requires the thermal bath, it is nevertheless important since it captures the notion of ``turning on'' the unitary | an essential step in the implementation of any unitary operation.\Mspace